yaqwsx/bcthesis/symdivine.md

 * instructions for floating point arithmetic.

-To verify a program using \symdivine, the input \llvm bit-code has to be self-contained -- there must not be any call to functions that are not defined in the bit-code.
+To verify a program using \symdivine, the input \llvm bitcode has to be self-contained -- there must not be any call to functions that are not defined in the bitcode.
 Behaviour of such functions is unknown to the tool and thus they cannot be verified.
 This also includes system calls to an underlying operating system.
 There are, however, a few exceptions, as \symdivine provides intrinsic implementation\footnote{Behaviour of these functions is hard-coded in